-The secure Provider area of the Portal also enables providers to do the following:
+The secure Provider area of the Portal enables providers to do the following:

+- o Verify member enrollment.

-- View RAs. - Designate which trading partner is eligible to receive the provider's 835. - Update and maintain provider file information.
+- o View RAs.

+- o Designate which trading partner is eligible to receive the provider's 835.

+- Update and maintain provider file information.
 Providers will have the choice to indicate separate addresses for different business functions.

+- o Receive electronic notifications and provider publications from ForwardHealth.

+- o Enroll in EFT.

+- o Track provider-submitted PA requests.